elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_06.md

 !!! note "Exercise"

-    Find a short video (for example, on YouTube, Protocols.io, Zenodo, or another platform) that you might want to include in your own course, or use one of two sample videos that can be found [here](https://www.youtube.com/watch?v=VUGsZgQaAZs) and [here](https://www.protocols.io/view/video-protocol-for-sorting-drosophila-pupae-n2bvjx8nwlk5/v1) For your chosen video, take 5–10 minutes to assess:
+    Find a short video (for example on YouTube, Protocols.io, Zenodo, or another platform) that you might want to include in your own course, or use one of two sample videos that can be found [here](https://www.youtube.com/watch?v=VUGsZgQaAZs) and [here](https://www.protocols.io/view/video-protocol-for-sorting-drosophila-pupae-n2bvjx8nwlk5/v1).
+For your chosen video, take 5–10 minutes to assess:

-    - Findable → Is it hosted on a trusted platform?
+    - **Findable** → Is it hosted on a trusted platform?
 Does it have a DOI or persistent identifier?
-    - Accessible → Is the access type and language defined?
+    - **Accessible** → Is the access type and language defined?
 Can the video or transcript be downloaded?
-    - Interoperable → Are there captions or transcripts?
+    - **Interoperable** → Are there captions or transcripts?
 Is it in a standard format (e.g. .mp4, .mov)?
-    - Reusable → Is there a clear license?
+    - **Reusable** → Is there a clear license?
 Are contributors and tools properly attributed?
 Is there versioning information?

     Document your findings [here](https://docs.google.com/document/d/e/2PACX-1vTAvSqdNhrO_ZNsRvzPSulFxucFkbNN7UvnC1oFvyFZtG4H0wZWBgcGFWct2ynB8eFA3UwDeAehT_Xb/pub)

 !!! question "Reflection"

-    Take a moment to reflect:
+    After the exercise, take a moment to reflect:

     - Was the video material you chose FAIR?
     - How easy would it be for you to reuse this material?